helicalAI/helical/README.md

 ```
 pip install flash-attn --no-build-isolation
 ```
+**Important** Make sure that your Pytorch CUDA Version matches your system CUDA version, especially when using flash-attn.

 ###Mamba-SSM Model Installation
 [Optional] To install mamba-ssm and causal-conv1d use the command below:
 ```